This post may contain affiliate links. Please read our disclosure policy.

 - 15 ounces kidney beans drained and rinsed

 - 1 tablespoon kosher salt

 - freshly ground black pepper to taste

-- Shredded sharp white cheddar cheese
+- Shredded sharp white cheddar cheese optional but recommended

 - Green onions sliced (for garnish)

 - Using a heavy bottom pot or Dutch oven (I think mine is the 9 quart size and it was just big enough) over medium high heat, brown ground beef with onion and bell pepper until crumbly, about 10-15 minutes.
 Add garlic and cook for a few more minutes.
 Add beer and scrape all the wonderful bits off the bottom of the pot as it boils.
 Allow for almost all of the liquid to cook away.
 This should only take about 5 minutes.